controlplaneio-fluxcd/distribution/docs/operator/install.md

 ## Install methods

-The Flux Operator can be installed with Helm, Terraform, Operator Lifecycle Manager, or kubectl.
+The Flux Operator can be installed with Helm, Terraform, Operator Lifecycle Manager (OLM), or kubectl.
 It is recommended to install the operator in a dedicated namespace, such as `flux-system`.

 ### Helm